w3c/a11y-discov-vocab/README.md

 - [accessMode](https://schema.org/accessMode)
 - [accessModeSufficient](https://schema.org/accessModeSufficient)

-## Background

-For a complete discussion of the original development of these properties, please refer to the [a11ymetadata.org web site](http://www.a11ymetadata.org/about/).
+For more information about the original development of these properties, please refer to the [a11ymetadata.org web site](http://www.a11ymetadata.org/about/).

 ## Governance